linanwx/aosr/README.md

 ## Pattern

-Pattern is your question and answer.
+A pattern represents a question and its corresponding answer.

 ### :: Pattern

-In the card, `::` will split this line.
+In the card, `::` symbol is used to split a line.
 The front part will become a question, and the back part will become an answer.

 ```
 word::definition